 Is the home unsafe to return to?
 Then you’ll need to find alternate shelter.
 Hopefully you have a support network of friends and family that can help you here, but if not, you may find yourself living out of a hotel for a while.
 Many home insurance policies cover loss-of-use, so some or all of this expense may be covered.

 Talk to People

 A house fire is a traumatic event.
 Even smaller ones can put us on edge and make us question our safety.
 Talk to people you trust or professional therapists to air out these feelings.
-All trauma is serious and you are worthy of that self-care.
+All trauma is serious, and you are worthy of self-care.

 Fire safety goes well beyond stop, drop, and roll.
 Making plans, installing safety equipment, and keeping important documents backed up are all steps you can take before the first spark to minimize the damage of a fire.

 There is approximately a 1 in 500 chance that a Canadian household will experience a fire in any given year.
-Let’s work together to make sure it’s not our homes.
+Let’s work together to decrease those odds!
 Stay safe and don’t play with fire!